pairinteraction/pairinteraction/doc/sphinx/tutorials.rst

 Tutorials
 =========

+The pairinteraction software comes with a graphical user interface (GUI) and a Python API.
+The GUI provides a quick way to calculate Rybderg interaction potentials and energy shifts in the presence of external fields.
+The Python API is designed to automatize calculations and to have more fine-grained control.

 Graphical User Interface
 ------------------------

 .. rubric:: Introduction

-Here we introduce how the graphical user interface (GUI) of pairinteraction can be used to calculate interactions between Rydberg atoms and energy shifts in the presence of applied fields.
+Here we introduce how the GUI of pairinteraction can be used to calculate interactions between Rydberg atoms and energy shifts in the presence of applied fields.

 .. toctree::
    :maxdepth: 1